 Ascended Glitch: Several quirks of the Warcraft III engine were intentionally replicated, and several quirks of the early beta have been left intact as well:

-Though integral to the game for years, "denying" allied creeps (killing them to deny the enemy the cash reward) was originally a glitch.
+Though integral to the game for years, "denying" allied creeps (killing them to deny the enemy the cash and experience reward) was originally an unintended feature.

-Creep stacking is a method where a player draws the aggression of neutral creeps to make another stack spawn at the minute mark, when all empty camps will respawn.
+Creep stacking is a method where a player draws the aggression of neutral creeps to make another stack of them spawn in the same camp at the minute mark, when all empty camps will respawn.
 Though originally a glitch, this is such an integral part of DotA that removing it was unthinkable.

 Although since removed, Valve at one point stated that the technique known as "fountain hooking" would be left in the game.
 Fountain hooking refers to aggressively teleporting or dragging an enemy into their opponent's fountain, where the high damage will likely assure an Instant Kill.
 While it's most well known with Pudge and Chen, it was possible with a small handful of other heroes as well.

-The original Dota mod had three factions, including a neutral side, and normally defaults to allowing the Dire and Radiant to only pick from their hero pools and the neutrals.
-Completely open picking became ubiquitous in later versions, however, so the formerly neutral pool has been integrated into the Dire and Radiant sides.
+The original DotA mod had two factions of heroes to choose from, including a neutral side, and normally defaults to allowing the Sentinel (Radiant) and Scourge (Dire) to only pick from their hero pools and the neutrals.
+Completely open picking became ubiquitous in later versions, however, so the formerly neutral pool has been integrated into the Sentinel and Scourge sides.
 Thus there are True Neutral characters like Sand King on the Dire, and mercenaries like Bounty Hunter on the Radiant.

-Backstories of various characters have been changed, in order to avoid references to Frozen Throne, since Dota is set in a separate universe, and Blizzard owns the copyrights to all elements of the Warcraft games, many of which were incorporated into the original Dota.
-However, even characters whose backstories have been radically changed are still on whichever side they were on in the original Dota.
-So, while Centaur Warchief is a heroic saviour fighting for the Sentinel in Dota 1, his equivalent, Centaur Warrunner, is simply a Blood Knight on the side of the Radiant in Dota 2.
+Backstories of various characters have been changed, in order to avoid references to Frozen Throne, since Dota 2 is set in a separate universe, and Blizzard owns the copyrights to all elements of the Warcraft games, many of which were incorporated into the original DotA.
+However, even characters whose backstories have been radically changed are still on whichever side they were on in DotA.
+So, while Centaur Warchief is a heroic saviour fighting for the Sentinel in DotA, his equivalent, Centaur Warrunner, is simply a Blood Knight on the side of the Radiant in Dota 2.

 Captain Ersatz: Due to certain heroes from the original mod being named directly after Blizzard-trademarked characters or races, some heroes had to be renamed.